Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Cincinnati Stats and Trends

-- This season, the Bearcats have an against the spread record of 3-5 in their eight games as a favorite of 11.5 points or more.
+- The Bearcats have an ATS record of 3-5 in their eight games when favored by 11.5 points or more so far this season.

-- Cincinnati's games this year have hit the over on five of 10 set point totals (50%).
+- Cincinnati's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Cincinnati puts up more than 25.9 points, it is 4-5 against the spread and 9-0 overall.
+- When Cincinnati scores more than 25.9 points, it is 4-5 against the spread and 9-0 overall.

-- In games that Cincinnati picks up over 405.7 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Cincinnati picks up over 405.7 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Bearcats have turned the ball over 16 times this season, three more turnovers than the Mustangs have forced (13).

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.